Theatre Conservatory Instructors

 and All Shook Up

 .
 He is co-artistic director of Modjeska Playhouse in Lake Forest, where he has directed The 39 Steps

 , The Odd Couple

-, and the Theatre for Young Audiences shows Blue the Book-Loving Buccaneer
+, and the young audiences shows Blue the Book-Loving Buccaneer

 and The Frog Prince.